On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Results and Discussion

 Each polymer was equilibrated for 200 ps at a designated training temperature ($T_{training}$), chosen to sample a broad and representative range of atomic configurations suitable for subsequent $T_g$ simulations.
 The number of configurations collected during training ($N_{sampled}$) varied by chemical complexity and is listed in SI-Table 2.
 Leveraging the insights drawn from the PE case, we then considered significantly large structures for temperature-ramped simulations, typically 4600-8000 atoms constructed by replicating and combining multiple chains of each polymer.

 The resulting volume–temperature curves, shown in Figures~\ref{fig3}(a)–(l), include the polymer structures, the standard deviation in equilibrated volumes (gray-shaded regions), and the fitted $T_g$ values with their associated confidence intervals (vertical dashed green lines).
-Corresponding density–temperature plots for all cases are provided in SI-Figure 1.
+Corresponding density–temperature plots for all cases are provided in SI-Figure 3.
 Across all twelve polymers studied, the predicted $T_g$ values agree closely with the experimental values and lie within or close to the respective confidence bounds.
 This strong correlation underscores the predictive reliability of the OTF-MLFF approach, which successfully captures the glass transition behavior of polymers with aromatic, aliphatic, branched, and heteroatom-containing backbones.
 Because the entire workflow is anchored in first-principles calculations and involves no empirical fitting or prior knowledge of the experimental $T_g$, the method is inherently transferable and broadly applicable.
 It provides a robust and universal pathway for simulating thermophysical properties of chemically diverse polymer systems well beyond the reach of traditional force-field approaches.

 The physical and chemical fidelity of the developed MLFFs is further confirmed by the excellent agreement between the predicted and experimental densities and glass transition temperatures across all polymers studied.
 For representative systems such as PE and polystyrene (PS), the experimental densities at 300 K of 0.88–0.93 and 1.05 g/cm$^{3}$, respectively\cite{Cheremisinoff2001, Gehlsen1995} come close to the MLFF estimates of 0.99 and 1.09 g/cm$^{3}$, respectively.
 Similar levels of consistency are observed for the remaining polymers, as illustrated in Figures \ref{fig5}(a) and (b), which compare the experimentally measured and MLFF-predicted $T_g$ values and 300 K densities.
+Further, the thermal expansion information was extracted from the volume-temperature plots (Figure~\ref{fig3}) of the respective polymers and is reported in SI-Table 3.
 These results highlight that the OTF-MLFF workflow effectively captures the essential chemical interactions and thermophysical behavior even in systems with complex chemistries, long chain lengths, and multiple repeat units, thereby reinforcing its scalability, robustness, and versatility.